December checklist, Quarter 4 and year end filings for businesses in the United States

 Review contractor bills and bill payments

-November 2023: State agencies will begin to issue 2024 Unemployment Tax Rates.
-If applicable, update your tax rate in Wave from Settings > Tax Profile to ensure taxes will be calculated correctly for next year.
+November 2025: State agencies will begin to issue 2026 Unemployment Tax Rates.
+If applicable, update your tax rate in Wave to ensure taxes will be calculated correctly for next year.
+To update your tax rate, see Update your business tax profile.

-January 31, 2024: This is the last day to file Forms W-3/2 with the Social Security Administration (SSA), and Form(s) 1099-NEC with the IRS.
+January 31, 2026: This is the last day to file Forms W-3 and W-2 with the Social Security Administration (SSA), and Form(s) 1099-NEC with the IRS.
 This is also the last day to get these forms to your employees and contractors.

 For specific due dates and filing guidelines for State and Local agencies (where applicable), consult those tax departments directly.